kaspernissen/docs.humio.com/content/guides/nginx.md

 * Show responsetime percentiles.
  > `#type=accesslog | timechart(function=percentile(responsetime, percentiles=[50, 75, 90, 99, 100]))`

-!!!
-Note
+{{% notice note %}}
 Unfortunately responsetime for each request is not part of the default Nginx logging.
 See the tip above on how to add it.
+{{% /notice %}}

 ![Screenshot](/images/nginx-responsetime-percentiles.png)